2021 Minar-e-Pakistan mass sexual assault

 On 14 August 2021, Ayesha Akram, a social media celebrity, was sexually assaulted by a crowd at Minar-e-Pakistan, Lahore, Pakistan.
 In a video recording of the incident that went viral days later, the crowd was seen picking up the woman, throwing her up in the air between them, tearing off her clothes, and assaulting and groping her.

 The incident caused widespread outrage in Pakistan, with the Amnesty International and many of Pakistan's prominent figures expressing their outrage and disgust over the assault.

+The victim would later state that her partner had preplanned the incident.
+This resulted in a shift of public opinion regarding the case.

 Incident

 Ayesha Akram, a nurse by profession and freelance TikToker and YouTube vlogger, was attacked, molested, and looted, along with her team members, by a large crowd in the evening of 14 August 2021.
-The incident took place on the 75th independence anniversary of Pakistan in the precincts Minar-e-Pakistan near Greater Iqbal Park.
+The incident took place on the 75th independence anniversary of Pakistan in the precincts of Minar-e-Pakistan near Greater Iqbal Park.
 According to reports, the situation lasted from 6:30 p.m. to 8:40 p.m.
-In her first information report, Akram stated that she and her six companions were shooting a video near the monument when a mob of around 300 to 400 people surrounded and attacked them.
+According to sources, the meet-up event with fans was planned by the victim Ayesha Akram herself along with her team of TikTokers.
+In her first information report, Akram stated that she and her six companions were shooting a video near the monument when the mob of around 300 to 400 people surrounded and attacked them.
 Akram was quoted as saying "the crowd was huge and people were scaling the enclosure and coming towards us".
-Akram stated that she and her companions tried as hard as they could to escape from the crowd.
+She stated that she and her companions tried as hard as they could to escape from the crowd.
 Observing the situation, the park's security guard opened the gate to the enclosure around Minar-e-Pakistan.
 Akram said that the men broke and jumped over the fence, surged towards her, and started pulling on her.
 She said that as they grasped her, they tore off her clothes and tossed her into the air.
 She explained that some men tried to help her, but the crowd was overwhelmingly large and they were unable to do anything at that moment.